-Auguste Escoffier School of Culinary Arts empowers students to achieve their potential in the culinary and pastry arts through small class sizes and individual, modernized instruction in the techniques developed by the King of Chefs, Auguste Escoffier.
-Students are trained to understand where their food comes from and to develop respect for local resources and sustainable practices.
-Graduates enter the workforce with a balance of practical skills, operational awareness, humility and dependability.
+Auguste Escoffier School of Culinary Arts empowers students to achieve their potential in the culinary and pastry arts through affordable, accessible, and socially minded quality instruction in the techniques developed by King of Chefs, Auguste Escoffier.
+Through the latest technology and innovation, students are taught a well-balanced curriculum of culinary skills and methodology as well as a foundation in business.
+This learning is further enhanced with a focus on understanding and implementing sustainable practices in the industry.
+Graduates enter their careers with social awareness, practical skills and knowledge, and humility that fosters career success.